 Ultimately, I want to help plan for sustainable development that prioritizes socio-economic diversity and affordable housing and addresses displacement and social equity.
 To do this, some of my ideas are:

 Establish an Office of Housing Stability to help individuals find and maintain stable affordable housing.

-Incentivize small landlords to maintain rents below market so that they receive a $1,500 tax credit for each unit rented in a 2-to-4-unit building.
+Work on a regional strategy with other cities and incentivize small landlords to maintain rents below market so that they receive a $1,500 tax credit for each unit rented in a 2-to-4-unit building.

 Economic and Community Development